betsys-com/betsys-eslint/packages/install/README.md

 ---

+## Requirements
+This cli tool requires Node.js v16 and later to work correctly.

 ## Quick Start

-Installs all the peer dependencies of the package, and the package itself with a single command.
+CLI tool will install any `@betsys-eslint` package with its peer dependencies and execute the package's `install` schematics that alters your code automatically.

-#### Installing ESLint configurations
+### Installing ESLint configurations

 ```bash
 npx @betsys-eslint/install config CONFIGURATION_NAME